Divine

 Keep the WordPress contract.
 Add the agent workflow.

-Readable files, editable blocks, and structured data can belong to the same WordPress theme.
+Readable files and editable blocks can belong to the same WordPress theme.